 Asbestos is a naturally occurring mineral that was once an insulator and protector of building products, materials, and infrastructure.
 It was resilient and malleable and could be manufactured with other products to protect them against wear from heat, electricity, and chemical corrosion.

 Industries all over the United States and beyond widely used asbestos in many capacities.
 Once fondly referred to as a ‘miracle mineral,’ it wasn’t until the late 1970s that doctors and scientists began noticing the latent, harmful effects on humans from prolonged exposure to the mineral in certain circumstances.
 Asbestos is now classified as a carcinogen, or cancer-causing substance, by the National Toxicology Program (NTP), the World Health Organization (WHO), and other national public health agencies.
 Today, most use or distribution of asbestos is banned.
 There are national laws on how to manage, remove, or further use asbestos, with hefty consequences to the liable party when broken.

 How Dangerous Exposure Happens in Schools

-Products found in schools that could be made or coated with some form of asbestos include insulation materials, door gaskets, window panels, hot water, and steam pipes, furnaces and boilers, popcorn ceilings, textured paint, floor tiles, drywall, adhesives, and water tanks.
+Products found in schools that could be made or coated with some form of asbestos include insulation materials, door gaskets, window panels, hot water and steam pipes, furnaces, and boilers, popcorn ceilings, textured paint, floor tiles, drywall, adhesives, water tanks.

 Asbestos can sometimes take over fifteen years after exposure to cause diseases like mesothelioma.
 This makes it even harder for some people to pinpoint the source of exposure.
 Some people who develop mesothelioma from a contaminated product don’t even realize they ever came in contact with it.